-Year Ended mber 30, 2009 Septen ear Ended nber 30, 008 lions) Septer ear Ended nber 30, 007 Taxes on income at the U.S. federal statutory rate \$ (17) \$ 5 \$ 14 U.S. state and local taxes 3 3 3 Foreign income taxed at different rates, including withholding taxes 12 17 20 Loss without benefit / (release of valuation allowance), net 52 22 13 Other 2 (1) Total income tax expense \$ 50 \$ 49 \$ 49
+Fiscal Year Ended September 30, 2009 Septen ear Ended nber 30, 008 lions) Septen ear Ended nber 30, 007 Taxes on income at the U.S. federal statutory rate \$ (9) \$ 12 \$ 20 U.S. state and local taxes 3 3 3 Foreign income taxed at different rates, including withholding taxes 12 17 20 Loss without benefit / (release of valuation allowance), net 44 15 7 Other 2 (1) Total income tax expense \$ 50 \$ 49 \$ 49

 During the year ended September 30, 2009, the Company incurred losses in the U.S. and certain foreign territories and have offset the tax benefit associated with these losses with a valuation allowance as the Company has determined that it is more likely than not that these losses will not be utilized.
 The balance of the U.S. tax attributes remaining at the end of September 30, 2009 continues to be offset by a full valuation allowance as the Company has determined that it is more likely than not that these attributes will not be realized.
-Significant components of the Company's net deferred tax assets/(liabilities) are summarized below:
+The Company is an indirect, wholly owned subsidiary of Parent, and therefore, its results are included as part of Parent's U.S. consolidated federal income tax return.
+Significant components of Parent's net deferred tax assets/(liabilities) are summarized below:

-Septem ber 30, 2009 Septeml ber 30, 2008
+September 30, 2 009 (in millions) Septembe r 30, 2008

-(in millions)

-Deferred tax assets:
+Deferred tax assets: (III IIIIIIIIII)

 Allowances and reserves \$ 50 \$ 53

 Employee benefits and compensation 35 31

 Other accruals 66 66

 Depreciation and amortization 79 30

-Tax attribute carryforwards 298 252
+Tax attribute carryforwards 2 .98 252

 Other 2 6

 Total deferred tax assets 530 438

-Valuation allowance (449) (390)
+Valuation allowance (4 149) (390)

 Net deferred tax assets 81 48

 Deferred tax liabilities:

-Assets acquired in business combinations (224) (255)
+Assets acquired in business combinations (2 224) (255)

-Total deferred tax liabilities (224) (255)
+Total deferred tax liabilities (2 224) (255)

-Net deferred tax liabilities \$ (143) \$ (207)
+Net deferred tax liabilities \$ (1 43) \$ (207)

 At September 30, 2009, net deferred tax liabilities include adjustments to acquired assets and liabilities, which were recorded as a decrease to goodwill.
 Furthermore, at September 30, 2009, \$130 million of the total valuation allowance of \$449 million is related to deferred tax assets that were recorded in purchase accounting.
-Effective October 1, 2009, the Company will adopt ASC 805, the impact of the adoption is that changes in these amounts will be recognized as an income tax benefit if realized.
+Effective October 1, 2009, Parent will adopt ASC 805, the impact of the adoption is that changes in these amounts will be recognized as an income tax benefit if realized.

-At September 30, 2009, the Company has U.S. federal tax net operating loss carry-forwards of \$210 million, which will begin to expire in fiscal year 2024.
+At September 30, 2009, Parent has U.S. federal tax net operating loss carry-forwards of \$210 million, which will begin to expire in fiscal year 2024.
 Tax net operating loss carryforwards in state, local and foreign jurisdictions expire in various periods.
-In addition, the Company has foreign tax credit carry-forwards for U.S. tax purposes of \$98 million, which will begin to expire in 2014.
+In addition, Parent has foreign tax credit carry-forwards for U.S. tax purposes of \$98 million, which will begin to expire in 2014.

-U.S. income and foreign withholding taxes have not been recorded on permanently reinvested earnings of certain foreign subsidiaries of approximately \$729 million at September 30, 2009.
+Parent's U.S. income and foreign withholding taxes have not been recorded on permanently reinvested earnings of certain foreign subsidiaries of approximately \$729 million at September 30, 2009.
 As such, no federal income taxes have been provided for these undistributed earnings.
 Should these earnings be distributed, foreign tax credits may be available to reduce the additional federal income tax that would be payable.
 However, availability of these foreign tax credits is subject to limitations which make it impracticable to estimate the amount of the ultimate tax liability, if any, on these accumulated foreign earnings.